Joey305/E3-Ligandalyzer-Scripts/README.md

 pip install tqdm
 ```

-Some scripts may also use standard-library modules only.
+Some scripts may use only standard-library modules.
 If additional imports are required, install them into the same environment.

 ---

-## Quick Start
+## 🚀 Quick Start

 Clone the repository: